Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 And, like we said, Kaş is very chilled.
 It has nothing to prove.

-Whilst the centre of Kaş is not awash with ancient ruins, there are two historic sites – relics of the past that are a must-see.
+Whilst the centre of Kaş is not awash with ancient ruins, there are some relics of the past that are a must-see.

 King’s Tomb